Ltrsoft2019/Police_Mannagement_System/README.md

-# Police Management System
+# Crime Watch Pro

 ## Overview of Project
 The Police Management System is a comprehensive Android application designed to streamline and enhance various aspects of law enforcement operations.

 ## Vision and Mission
-Our vision is to create a secure and efficient platform for police departments to manage their resources, handle cases, and communicate effectively.
-Our mission is to empower law enforcement agencies with modern technology to improve public safety and community relations.
+- vision: Revolutionizing law enforcement
+- mission: Empowering law enforcement with a cutting-edge Android app, fostering seamless communication, advanced incident management, and community collaboration for enhanced public safety

 ## Prerequisites
 Before running this Android project on your system, ensure you have the following: